 The primary role of the Flight Engineer was to “act as the link between aircrew and ground crew for the care and maintenance of the aircraft, to carry out engineering checks before, during and post flight and to assist the pilot during take off and landing (when there was no 2nd Pilot)”

-His station was situated behind the pilot seat on the upper deck, although when assisting the pilot with take off and landing he would be seated in the fold down seat beside the pilot
+His position was situated behind the pilot on the upper deck, although when assisting the pilot with take off and landing he would be seated in the fold down seat beside the pilot

 The primary role of the Observer / Navigator was “to know the aircraft position at all times and to provide the pilot with courses to steer to achieve the sortie objective”

-His station was situated in front of the Wireless Operator’s compartment on the lower deck of the Handley Page Halifax.
+His position was situated in front of the Wireless Operator’s compartment on the lower deck of the Handley Page Halifax.

 The primary role of the Wireless Operator was to “keep his aircraft constantly in touch with the ground by sending and receiving all information, reports and orders vital to the success of the sortie and the safety of the aircraft”

-His station was situated in a compartment on the lower deck of the Handley Page Halifax, immediately below the pilot.
+His position was situated in a compartment on the lower deck of the Handley Page Halifax, immediately below the pilot.

 As well as operating the wireless equipment, the Wireless Operator was also required to act as an air gunner in an emergency, to discharge “Window”, and, when the concept of a navigation team was introduced, he was also responsible for monitoring the “Monica” or “Fishpond” equipment.